PhantomChain/docs/docs/api/sdk/clients/swift.md

 ### CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Swift (and Objective-C) Cocoa Projects.
-You can use it to integrate the Ark Swift Client in your project, by adding it to your `Podfile` as follows:
+You can use it to integrate the Phantom Swift Client in your project, by adding it to your `Podfile` as follows:

 ```
-pod 'SwiftClient', :git => 'https://github.com/ArkEcosystem/swift-client.git', :tag => '0.1.0'
+pod 'SwiftClient', :git => 'https://github.com/PhantomChain/swift-client.git', :tag => '0.1.0'
 ```

 Afterwards, install it by running `pod install`.